Former names: Ålandsfarjan, Tiger, nf Tiger, Kattegat

 Cruise itinerary program

-The Arctic season of ms Expedition usually includes 3 land tour types.
-The first starts in Scotland's capital Edinburgh, and visits Orkneys, travels along the Norwegian coast and ends at Longyearbyen, Spitsbergen.
-Expedition's following tours circumnavigate Svalbard island, starting and finishing at Longyearbyen.
-Season's final tour travels to Greenland from Longyearbyen and ends in Reykjavik, Iceland.
+The Arctic season of MS Expedition usually includes 3 land-tour types.
+The first starts in Edinburgh (Scotland's capital) and visits Orkneys, continues along the Norwegian coast and ends at Longyearbyen Spitsbergen Island.
+The following tours circumnavigate Norway's Svalbard islands, starting and finishing at Longyearbyen.
+Season's final tour visits Greenland - from Longyearbyen to Reykjavik Iceland.

-Antarctic cruise tours on MS Expedition offer itineraries starting from either Montevideo, Uruguay or Ushuaia, Argentina.
-Cruises include crossing the Drake Passage and travelling along the Antarctic Peninsula.
-Thes itineraries visit the South Shetland Islands, Falkland Islands, Weddell Sea and South Georgia Island.
-On all Antarctic voyages, the ship's crew of 69 includes a team of 14 expedition staff members.
+Antarctic cruisetours on MS Expedition offer itineraries starting from either Montevideo Uruguay or Ushuaia Argentina.
+Voyages include crossing the Drake Passage and cruising along the Antarctic Peninsula.
+These itineraries visit South Shetland Islands, Falkland Islands, Weddell Sea, South Georgia Island.
+On all Antarctic cruises, the ship's 69 crew includes a team of 14 expedition staff members.

-Completely refurbished in 2009, MS Expedition ship has all-outside cabins.
+Completely drydock refurbished in 2009, MS Expedition ship has all-outside cabins.
 Each of the staterooms has ocean-facing windows (or portholes) and en-suite bathroom.
 Four different cabin types are available (categories 1 through 4) plus Category 5 Suites (with floor-ceiling windows).

 Shipboard dining options - Food and Drinks